ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 #### 1. Features

-First of all, we need to identy the Java EE features we want our Liberty server to provide us with in order to run our application.
+First of all, we need to identify the Java EE features we want our Liberty server to provide us with in order to run our application.
 In our Customer Order Services application, the main Java EE features we use are:

 * JPA
 * JAX-RS
 * SERVLET
+* EJB
 * JDBC
+* JSON
-* EJB
+* JAAS

-However, we also use other Java features such as JDBC, JSON and Java Application Security.
-As a result, we need to get these featues installed in our Liberty server.
-We do so by definiing these featues in the server.xml file by adding the following lines to it
+We need to define all these features in the _featureManager_ section within the server.xml configuration file so that the WebSphere Application Server Liberty server loads them during its startup and make them available to your application.
+As mentioned earlier, WebSphere Application Server Liberty is dynamic and flexible.
+That is, the run time loads only what your application needs and recomposes the run time in response to configuration changes.

 ```
 <!-- Enable features -->
 <featureManager>